 A rolling heat spreads uncontrollably over your skin.
 Your heart beats faster.
-Your skin flushes hot and red, you start sweating through your clothes, and you feel confused, irritable.
+Your skin flushes hot and red, you start sweating through your clothes, and you feel confused and irritable.
 A hot flash has taken over your body, and all you want to do is find somewhere cool to wait it out.

 Rather, it’s more likely that the changes that lead to that glucose shortage, combined with the effects of insulin resistance, make the brain less able to use glucose effectively.
 Maintaining stable glucose levels over time through healthy diet and lifestyle may be your best bet for managing menopause symptoms.